Identifying better therapies for patients with myelodysplastic syndromes.

 By altering the expression of the two different protein forms of Hoxa1 in mouse bone marrow cells, we have developed two mouse models of a blood cell disease called myelodysplastic syndromes (MDS).
 MDS is a malignant blood cell disease that predominantly results in bone marrow failure in the patients, who die of complications of low blood cell counts.
 It is a very heterogeneous disease and approximately 30% of patients spontaneously progress to acute myeloid leukaemia.
 Aside from stem cell transplants (which the majority of patients are ineligible for due to their older age) there is no cure.
 The mechanisms underlying MDS are largely unknown, although recent studies have suggested that altered splicing of a gene (ie differences in the production of protein forms of the same gene) are causative of MDS.
 We have confirmed that the expression of the two HOXA1 transcripts are significantly deregulated in 50% of human MDS patients, making our mouse models very clinically relevant for the study of this disease.

 We have recently performed an extensive drug screen using our MDS mouse cells to identify novel therapies that may benefit patients with MDS.
-In this Honours project some of the promising drugs will be tested using cells obtained from our MDS mouse models and MDS patient cells.
+In this Honours project some of the promising drugs that were identified as potential therapies will be tested using cells obtained from our MDS mouse models and MDS patient cells.